Parents, teachers, headteachers and governors agree that excessive class size is detrimental to the education of children.

 Views of parents

 Evidence suggests that parents place significant emphasis on class size.

 One study conducted in the UK indicated that three-quarters of parents knew the exact number of pupils in their child's class.
 Around six in ten parents believe that there are an excessive number of pupils in their child’s class, while over 96% of parents believe that the number of children in a class influences the quality of children’s educational experience.

 Studies in other jurisdictions also reflect the importance placed by parents on the issue of class size.

 A poll conducted for the Independent Schools Council highlighted class size as a reason why parents may express a preference for schools in the independent sector.
 A quarter of respondents to this survey stated that a key reason for this preference was the relatively smaller class sizes found in the independent sector.

 Keeping learners and staff safe

 The NASUWT continues to highlight the health and safety dimensions of class size.

-The Health and Safety at Work etc. Act 1974 requires employers to provide a healthy and safe working environment for staff.
-It also requires that children and young people are educated in settings that secure their wellbeing and where risks are managed sensibly.
+The Health and Safety at Work etc. Act 1974 and the Health and Safety at Work (Northern Ireland) Order 1978 require employers to provide a healthy and safe working environment for staff.
+They also require that children and young people are educated in settings that secure their wellbeing and where risks are managed sensibly.

 For all these reasons, the NASUWT will continue to campaign to ensure the current protections in respect of class size remain in place and will defend members robustly if their legitimate interests in these respects are placed at risk.